-When leveraged for educational equity, districtwide SEL implementation has the potential to help foster inclusive learning environments and address longstanding disparities in student opportunities and outcomes.
+When leveraged for educational equity and excellence, districtwide SEL implementation has the potential to help foster inclusive learning environments and address longstanding disparities in student opportunities and outcomes.

 Below are considerations for approaching the implementation of each focus area in the CASEL District Framework with equity at the core of your work: